-You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in the area.
+You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in your area.

 Not all spiders make webs, but most of those found inside will make cobwebs in low-traffic areas.
 Basements, crawl spaces, attic spaces, storage containers, cardboard boxes, window frames and window wells, outdoor light fixtures, and similar areas are excellent candidates for spider activity.